This is a working document that will be regularly reviewed as more data becomes availableV8

 Key Performance Indicator Target

-Access Year 1 – at least 35 people (new ES or new service)
+Access Year 1 – minimum of 35 unemployed people (new ES or new service).

-Number of sustained employment outcomesAt least 65% of clients sustain employment beyond 13 weeks
+Number of sustained employment outcomesAt least 65% of previously unemployed people who enter paid employment sustain employment beyond 13 weeks

 Referrals